vineeth14/BlockBlastSolver/docs/index.md

 > Suggest the best possible moves given the current game state.

 ### Does the game make us lose on purpose?

-At the beginning of a game, the proposed pieces are strangely exactly what is needed to complete a row or column, which suggests the game is aware of the pieces we need.
-So, the game is clearly aware of the pieces we need, and at the start of the game at least, it helps us.
-This was an interesting observation I noticed.
+While developing the solver, I stumbled upon an interesting pattern.
+In the early game, the pieces you receive are suspiciously perfect for creating complete rows or columns, which suggests the game is aware of the pieces we need.
+At the start of the game at least, it helps us.

 ### Solution Evolution

 The solver uses:

-**Board Representation**
-  - 2D array structure
+  - 2D array structure to represent the game state for fast operations
-  - Optimized pattern matching
+  - Optimized pattern matching for move evaluation

 The final strategy I developed is a combination of brute force and a scoring system that would reward moves based on piece position.
 The best position for each piece that will yield the highest score, we go through all possible positions for all pieces in all possible orders.
 Piece 1, then 2, then 3, then 1, then 3, then 2, etc. This is therefore a brute-force method, which takes a lot of time, especially when there are few pieces already placed on the board.
 The game rewards a player for completing rows and columns, so we want to maximize the number of rows and columns completed so I added an extra bonus to the score to emphasize this in the algorithm.
 I also penalize the creation of isolated blocks, meaning that if a move results in a single block surrounded by empty spaces at the end of a turn, it is penalized.

+So my solution has 3 key components:

+1. **Exhaustive Search**: Examines all valid permutations of piece placements
+   - Tests every possible order of the three available pieces
+   - Considers all valid positions for each piece
+   - Computationally expensive but guarantees finding the optimal solution

+2. **Strategic Scoring**: Evaluates board states using weighted factors
+   - Primary reward: Completed rows/columns (+50 points)
+   - Secondary rewards: Adjacent pieces, border placements
+   - Penalties: Isolated blocks, trapped spaces

+3. **Performance Optimizations**:
+   - Early pruning of equivalent states in the early game
+   - Skip evaluation of clearly suboptimal positions

 ### Scoring Methodology